mjg59/fcop/COC.md

 **Right to Disclosure**.
 Individuals who are banished from the _community_ or who are prevented from participating on grounds of incivility have a right to a high-level written disclosure of the rationale resulting in the decision, including the identity of the _arbiter_ and their relationship to the _aggrieved_ (if applicable), and an anonymized summary of supporting evidence.
 Such individuals have the right to publicly share this disclosure, provided the disclosure is shared in its entirety.

-**Right to Unbiased Arbitration**. _Accused_ and _aggrieved members_ have a right to the appointment of a neutral _arbiter_, without preexisting connection to either party, nor vested interest in any particular outcome.
-Failing this, and at our sole discretion, _accused_ and _aggrieved members_ have a right to balanced choice of an _arbiter_, consisting of an even number of individuals, half of them approved by the _accused member_, half of them approved by the _aggrieved member_, and a tie-breaker approved by us.
+**Right to Unbiased Arbitration**. _Accused_ and _aggrieved members_ have a right to the appointment of a balance _arbiter_, or a neutral _arbiter_, without preexisting connection to either party, nor vested interest in any particular outcome.

 ## Miscellaneous